kamalarieff/anticar/content/questions/whats_wrong_with_cars/_index.md

 -   <https://www.reddit.com/r/BicyclingCirclejerk/comments/ry3kwq/the%5Fenviromental%5Ffriendly%5Ffredster/>
 -   <https://www.reddit.com/r/fuckcars/comments/ry8vvf/the%5Fenviromental%5Ffriendly%5Ffredster/>

+{{< figure src="/ox-hugo/2022-01-13_11:58 vehicle-weight-and-damage-chart.jpg" >}}

-Cars do much more damage than a bicycle.
+From the image, cars do much more damage than a bicycle.
+Remember this image.
+It is referenced a lot when it comes to talking about road infrastructure.

 > It would take 17,059 trips by bike to equal the damage caused by an average car